-RSS (Really Simple Syndication) is an XML-based format used to publish frequently updated content
+RSS (Really Simple Syndication) is an XML-based format used to publish frequently updated content such as blog posts, news headlines, and podcasts.
+The current standard is RSS 2.0.

 If you have any questions or comments, please contact me at rss@rss.dk